 Disclaimer: Some of this content may be NSFW.
 The subject matter is intended for mature audiences, as it deals with the sometimes unpleasant realities of life in the medieval ages, which helped inspire this fictional fantasy novel.

-He nipped at the flesh, eyes low on the fire.
-“It’s been seventeen years,” he murmured.
-“The last time I visited the Walls, you were four, and I was still the Lord of Caerdon.
+Evan nipped at the flesh, eyes low on the fire.
+“It’s been seventeen years,” he said softly.
+“The last time I visited the Walls, you were four, and I still sat in the Wing of Lords.
 The last time I was there in the king’s good graces, my sister was alive.
-And this forest”—he pointed up and rotated his finger, indicating the wilderness around them—“had a different name.”
+And this forest”—he pointed up and circled his finger—“had another name.”

 Evan nodded.
 He wiped the grease from his moustache and gazed around the forest renamed for his late sister.